Apply for a Medical Cannabis Card in Ohio

 - Ulcerative colitis

-As defined under the medical marijuana rules for Ohio, these are the qualifying conditions that can help you get a cannabis recommendation.
+As defined under the medical marijuana rules for Ohio, these are the qualifying conditions that can help you get a cannabis recommendation and qualify your application for an Ohio weed card.
 You can get your medical condition reviewed by a medical marijuana doctor for a better understanding of marijuana use for your condition.